wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

    curl -i -d "@Modbus1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Datasource
    ```

-When this script completes successfully (a 204 is returned by curl), your Modbus TCP data source has been created.
+When the command completes successfully (a 204 is returned by curl), your Modbus TCP data source has been created.
 If you get a 400 error, check the JSON file for errors.
 If you get a 404 or 500 error, check that Edge Data Store is running on your device.

 ## Configure Modbus TCP data selection

-Select the Modbus TCP data you want to store in Edge Data Store by configuring Modbus data selection.
-The following is an example JSON file for 5 Modbus values.
+After you create the data source file, you select the streams you want to store in Edge Data Store by configuring Modbus data selection.
+To configure the data selection file, complete the following:

-1. Modify the values as appropriate for your Modbus environment.
+1. Create a file in JSON format to define each stream you want to ingress to Edge Data Store.
+2. Save the following JSON content in a text file and name it Modbus1Dataselection.json.
+Modify the following values to match your environment:

    ```json
    [{